http://wmin1/programmes/mesure-aide-decarbonisation-industriel/index.htm

 • Component 3 supports the maintenance of green infrastructure funded under Component 2.
 This includes the development and adoption of a green infrastructure sustainability strategy.
 Financial assistance is available to a maximum of $2M$ per project.

-The program will last until March 31, 2026, or until funds run out.
+Applications must be submitted no later than December 1, 2025, at noon for Component 2, and December 31, 2025, at noon for Components 1 and 3.
+No applications will be accepted after these deadlines.
+The program will remain open until funds are exhausted.
 OASIS is part of the 2030 Plan for a Green Economy.
 It is financed by the Electrification and Climate Change Fund (ECCF).

 Eligibility